apache/incubator-horaedb-proto/README.md

 # ceresdbproto

 Protocol buffer files for CeresDB.
+Projects that manage code generation for different languages are also in this repo.

+---

-# User Guides
+## User Guide

-## Rust
+### Rust

 Add the following dependency to your Cargo.toml, and specify a precise commit hash: